alex-sandercock/Binx/docs/src/reference/genetic-models.md

 **Use when:** Exploring inheritance pattern; hypothesis generation.

-**Note:** Uses more degrees of freedom, reducing power but catching complex patterns.
+**Note:** Performs a single joint test of all 4 dummy variables simultaneously, using more degrees of freedom.
+This reduces power compared to additive but can detect complex inheritance patterns.

 ### 1-dom (Simplex Dominant)